manageandmore/my_mm/src/features/job_board/_FEATURE.md

 # Job Board

+## Update as of 16.05.2025
+The Job Board feature has been disabled indefinitely as we couldn't validate an actual user need

 ## Description

 The Job Board serves as a place for scholars to look for current job offerings available to them.
 The board can be accessed